WormBase/wb-search/README.md

 *It will take several minutes for the indexer environment to launch.*

+- You can confirm that the indexer is running by pinging the API.
+--  SIBYL PLEASE INSERT HERE
+- Confirm that the indexer has succeeded by checking for the presence of the snapshot in the console and/or by getting the instance log for the snapshot creation.
-- Remember to manually shut down the beanstalk instance after the indexer finishes running and a snapshot is saved.
+- Once you have confirmed that indexer succeeded manually shut down the beanstalk instance in the console.

 ### Deploy Web API